Epilogue to Ireland & Scotland 2013 trip

 return to main index

-When the trip photos were posted in late 2013, I failed to acknowledge my sisters' efforts, so on this page I wish to apologize and acknowledge the work they did, and, to confirm how well it turned out.
+When I posted web pages in late 2013, I failed to acknowledge Doris' and Mary's efforts to plan the trip, so on this page I wish to apologize and acknowledge the work they did, and confirm how well it turned out.
+Every day overseas was interesting and rewarding, and, our accommodations were the best.

 OVERNIGHT STAYS